RLover06/RLover06/README.md

 <!--Intro start-->
 - 🔭 I'm a Physicist, currently focused on programming and data analysis.

-- 🌱 I developed my thesis on Raman spectroscopy applied to cerium-doped ZnO using MATLAB.
+- 🔧 I developed my thesis on Raman spectroscopy applied to cerium-doped ZnO using MATLAB.

 - ☁️ I stand out for my adaptability and ability to learn.
 I hope to be a good software developer and an excellent colleague.

+- 💻 The work I do at DataForest.io is quite rewarding.
+Not only do I implement new features and integrations to help businesses connect with customers.
+I am also helping Colombia grow its GDP.

+Tech Stack:

+* Svelte/SvelteKit
+* ⁠TypeScript
+* ⁠Tailwind CSS
+* ⁠Prisma
+* ⁠PostgresSQL
+* ⁠Supabase
+* ⁠Vercel

 <!--- stats & Trophy (start) -->